GoogleChrome/developer.chrome.com/site/en/docs/webstore/spam-faq/index.md

 We do allow publication of separate test and production variants of an extension.
 In this case the test variant of the extension must be clearly labeled:

 - The description must clearly identify the purpose of the variant.
-For example, “THIS EXTENSION IS FOR BETA TESTING“ or “THIS EXTENSION IS A PRE-DEVELOPMENTAL BUILD FOR TESTING PURPOSES“.
+For example, "THIS EXTENSION IS FOR BETA TESTING" or "THIS EXTENSION IS A PRE-DEVELOPMENTAL BUILD FOR TESTING PURPOSES".
 - The extension's title should also identify the extension variant.
-For example, applying the word “BETA” or “DEVELOPMENT BUILD” to the title.
+For example, applying the word "BETA" or "DEVELOPMENT BUILD" to the title.
 - The description of any non-production variants should include the URL of the production variant, so that users can find it.
 You may also wish to link from the production variant to any others so that users can find those too.
 (If you have a version that you want to test without allowing general access, you should not list it as public, but instead [publish to test accounts][2].)

-Only one non-production build is allowed to be ‘published to public’.
+Only one non-production build is allowed to be 'published to public'.
 The rest, if any, should be published to trusted testers.

 ### Can developers appeal a repetitive content violation? {: #appeal }